fuhaku/USBdecoder-app/README.md

 chmod +x setup.sh
 chmod +x build-gui-app.sh

-# 3) Bootstrap, build, and package in one go
+# 3) Bootstrap, build, and package in one go.
+May also require sudo if already run once.
 ./setup.sh

 # 4) Launch the packaged app